 This ... does not mean to be the 'highest level in the pump', some even stays in let-down mode for pumping because expression mode is too painful to handle, and this is fine as long as this is the most comfortable for you).

-Again, give yourself enough time to find your preference setting, including how to stimulate let down with your pump (learn more tips for getting let down here ), and choosing the best combination of suction (and speed - if available).
+Again, give yourself enough time to find your preferred setting, including how to stimulate let-down reflex with your breast pump (learn more tips for getting let-down reflex here ), and choosing the best combination of suction (and speed - if available).

-- Are you using a correctly sized breast shield?
+- Are you using a correctly-fitted breast shield (pump flange)?